You are here:

 Vitamin and mineral supplements

 Vitamins and minerals are nutrients your body needs in small amounts to work properly and stay healthy.
-For most people, a varied, healthy diet will provide most of the vitamins and minerals they need, and taking unnecessary supplements can be harmful.
+For most people, a varied, healthy diet will provide most of the vitamins and minerals they need.
+Taking unnecessary supplements can be harmful.
+However, Government advice is that everyone (especially children under four years old) should consider taking a daily vitamin D supplement during the autumn and winter.

 Vitamin D helps regulate the amount of calcium and phosphate in the body and helps the immune system.
-These nutrients are needed to keep the bones, teeth, and muscles healthy.
+These nutrients are needed to keep bones, teeth, and muscles healthy.
+Sunlight is the main source of vitamin D, and most people should be able to make all the Vitamin D they need from sunlight from about late March to the end of September.

-Sunlight is the main source of vitamin D, and most people should be able to make all the Vitamin D they need from sunlight until about late March/early April.
 Vitamin D is also found in a small number of foods including egg yolks, red meat, liver, oily fish such as salmon, sardines, herring, and mackerel, and fortified foods such as some breakfast cereals and some fat spreads.

 Some anti-seizure medications (ASMs) can reduce bone density, making bones weaker and more likely to break.
-To help prevent this, doctors may suggest a bone density scan, and prescribe vitamin D. You can ask your doctor for more information about osteoporosis
+To help prevent this, doctors may suggest a bone density scan, and prescribe vitamin D. You can ask your doctor for more information about this.

 Pregnant, planning a pregnancy, or breastfeeding?